Rama8799/Web-Development/README.md

 # Web-Development
-Learning web-dev
+Learning web-dev and
-Just the basic projects I'm working on now
+just the basic projects I'm working on now